chaoge525/soafee_demo/documentation/contributing.rst

   is expected that any security aspects raised by the project's maintainer(s) will be engaged with before the contribution can be accepted.

+  Example security aspects that must be considered as part of a contribution
+  include:

+    * The contribution's effect on the management and storage of data onto temporary or persistent filesystems, and whether appropriate access controls to stored data (e.g. filesystem permissions) have been put in place.

+    * The contribution's effect on data communications (both transmitted or received) taking place on the EWAOL distribution, such as changes or additions involving client and server processes, and whether appropriate security mechanisms (e.g. secure protocols, data encryption) have been put in place.

 ********************
 Contribution Process
 ********************